 OMX

-$worker is the protocol that each agent session follows when it participates in a team or swarm execution.
-A worker reads its inbox, claims the next unblocked task via a claim-safe lifecycle API, does the work, and transitions the task to completed or failed before pulling the next item.
-This claim-before-work contract prevents two workers from stepping on each other when multiple agents share a queue.
+$worker is the protocol each agent session follows when participating in $team or $swarm execution.
+A worker reads its inbox, claims the next unblocked task via a claim-safe lifecycle API, does the work, transitions the task to completed or failed, then pulls the next item.
+This claim-before-work contract ensures two workers never touch the same task when multiple agents share a queue.

-• Your Codex session was started by $team or $swarm as a team worker (OMX_TEAM_WORKER is set)
+• When $team or $swarm has started the current session as a team worker (OMX_TEAM_WORKER is set)

-• You need a session to process a persistent task queue and stop only when the queue drains
+• When a session needs to continuously process tasks until the queue drains

-• A team leader has decomposed work into tasks and needs workers to claim and execute them
+• When a team leader has decomposed work into tasks and needs workers to claim and execute them

 How to invoke

 $worker is normally started automatically by $team or $swarm.
-You can also invoke it directly in a session that has OMX_TEAM_WORKER set.
+You can also invoke it directly in a session with OMX_TEAM_WORKER set.

 codex